HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

-    'origin':       < string: `The origin domain name.` >, 'useragent':    < string: `The user-agent of the client.` >, 'referer':      < string: `The referer URL.` >, 'subprotocols': < string | undefined: `The application subprotocols desired by the client, e.g., "GameA, GameB" ].` >, 'extensions':   < string | undefined: `The extensions which are supported by the client, e.g., "zip".` >,
+    'origin':       < string: `The origin domain name.` >, 'useragent':    < string: `The user-agent of the client.` >, 'referer':      < string: `The referer URL.` >, 'subprotocols': < string | undefined: `The application subprotocols desired by the client, e.g., "GameA, GameB".` >, 'extensions':   < string | undefined: `The extensions which are supported by the client, e.g., "zip".` >,

     /* This property is for clients and the server. */